troglobit/watchdogd/README.md

 return value of `wdog_pmon_subscribe()` for errors, that code is left out of the example to make it easier to read.

+See also the [example/ex1.c][ex1] in the source distribution.
+This is used by the automatic tests.

 Operation
 ---------

-Without any arguments watchdogd forks off a daemon in the background, opens the `/dev/watchdog` device, attempts to set the default watchdog timeout to 20 seconds and then goes into an endless loop where it kicks the watchdog every 10 seconds.
+By default, watchdogd forks off a daemon in the background, opens the `/dev/watchdog` device, attempts to set the default WDT timeout to 20 seconds and then goes into an endless loop where it kicks the watchdog every 10 seconds.

-If the device driver does not support setting the watchdog timeout watchdogd attempts to query the actual (possibly hard coded) watchdog timeout and then uses half that time as the kick interval.
+If the device driver does not support setting the WDT timeout watchdogd attempts to query the actual (possibly hard coded) watchdog timeout and then uses half that time as the kick interval.

-When the daemon backgrounds itself syslog is implicitly used for all informational and debug messages.
-If a user requests to run the daemon in the foreground the `--syslog`, or `-L`, argument can be used to redirect STDERR/STDOUT to the syslog.
+When watchdogd backgrounds itself syslog is implicitly used for all informational and debug messages.
+If a user requests to run the daemon in the foreground watchdogd will use STDERR/STDOUT, unless the user gives the `--syslog`, or `-L`, argument to force use of syslog.

 Debugging